JaviSandoval94/Solar-Energy-Calculator/README.md

 * While some tools have been developed to help consumers decide whether or not distributed photovoltaic systems are suitable options for them, such tools are not always available in the Mexican market.
 * Installers often have to prepare technical proposals and run costly simulations to offer clients a project which will not always be bought, resulting in wasted money and time for the companies.
 <br>
-Predictive models relying on machine learning could help consumers decide whether or not they should adopt such systems, while saving installers’ time and effort devoted to generate technical proposals for clients who ultimately choose not to buy them.
+Predictive models relying on Machine Learning could help consumers decide whether or not they should adopt such systems, while saving installers’ time and effort devoted to generate technical proposals for clients who ultimately choose not to buy them.
 Users could use such models to get a preliminary idea on whether a PV system is adequate for them to later get a formal quotation with all the technical requirements from a professional installer.

 ## Objectives
 * Use historical data from different photovoltaic systems in the Mexico City Metropolitan Area to show the impact that key metrics have on the production of electricity.